QuEraComputing/Bloqade.jl/docs/src/schema.md

     For any `BloqadeExpr.RydbergHamiltonian` passed in, [`hardware_transform`](@ref) is invoked to ensure it is compatible with hardware.
 On the other hand, [`TaskSpecification`](@ref) types are assumed to already be valid.

 [`submit_to_braket`](@ref) requires that AWS credentials are given either explicitly through an [`AWS.AWSCredentials`](https://github.com/JuliaCloud/AWS.jl/blob/master/src/AWSCredentials.jl#L32) type or by setting the environment variables in the shell running Bloqade with the credentials.
-The credentials should be discoverable through your AWS accounts "Command line or programmatic access" option.
+The credentials (and instructions for setting environment variables!) can be found through your AWS account's "Command line or programmatic access" option.

 Let us try to submit the Hamiltonian we made earlier.
 We remind ourselves that our Hamiltonian is currently the following: